dustinpfister/blog_posts/_posts/threejs-geometry.md

 ### THE GEOMETRY CONSTRUCTOR IS NO MORE as of threejs revision 125+, so yes VERSION NUMBERS MATTER

-When it comes to using new versions of threejs that are of revision 125 or higher the Geometry constructor is no longer part of the core of threejs by itself.
+Once again when it comes to using new versions of threejs that are of revision 125 or higher the Geometry constructor is no longer part of the core of threejs by itself.
 From now on it would make more sense to just directly work with buffered geometry as the only alternatives would be to use older versions of threejs, or get the Geometry constructor to work again by making use of some additional external file.

 So yes version numbers matter big time when it comes to working with threejs, and with that said when I first wrote this post I was using threejs r91, and the last version of threejs that I bothered to do a little editing with the source code was r111 of threejs.

 ### The source code examples here are on guthub

 The source code examples here are [up on my test threejs github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-geometry) repository.
+This is also where I am parking the source code for my many other posts on threejs as well.

 ### Geometry vs BufferGeometry